 - a.
 All approvals by the Town under this policy are discretionary.
-The Town may decline to allow an individual transfer, may terminate the program at any time, and may selectively grant or deny transfers.
-The Town's actions in granting or denying requests for transfers are not precedential. - b.
-Transfers are only allowed between properties inside the Town of Black Earth. - c.
-Sales are private agreements between landowners. - d.
-All landowners interested in transferring dwelling units shall provide a Density Study Report from the Dane County Department of Planning and Development showing that the proposed "source" property for the transfer has development potential (dwelling units remaining) under the Town of Black Earth density policies.
-The owners need to prove there is one (1) dwelling unit to move; multiple density studies may be considered unnecessary cost for the landowner. - e.
-Dwelling units associated with a parcel may be transferred to another parcel or parcels if approved by the Town under the criteria stated herein. - f.
+The Town may decline to allow an individual reallocation, may terminate the program at any time, and may selectively grant or deny reallocations.
+The Town's actions in granting or denying requests for reallocations are not precedential - b.
+All landowner interested in reallocating Dwelling units shall provide a Density Study Report from the Dane County Department of Planning and Development showing that the proposed "source" property for the reallocation has development potential (Dwelling units remaining) under the Town of Black Earth density policies. (the owners need to prove there is 1 (one) dwelling unit to move, multiple density studies may be considered unnecessary cost for the land owner) - c.
+Dwelling units associated with a parcel owned by a landowner may be reallocated to another parcel or parcels owned by the landowner if approved by the Town under the criteria stated herein. - d.
 No increase.
-This policy shall not be interpreted to increase the total dwelling units available to an owner by combining the acreage of the parcels. - g.
-The purpose of transferring dwelling units is to direct residential development onto land which is more suited for development.
-The sites designed for a transfer of dwelling units shall comply with Article Policy 10 (Conservation Design and Development Siting Standards) and all other policies and requirements of the Town's ordinances and comprehensive plan.
+This policy shall not be interpreted to increase the total Dwelling units available to an owner by combining the acreage of the parcels. - e.
+Identical Ownership. - i.
+Ownership will be determined by the records of the Dane County Register of Deeds.